Skip to content

 About

-Simon Lacoste-Julien is the associate director of the CIFAR Learning in Machines & Brains program and Canada CIFAR AI Chair at Mila.
+Simon Lacoste-Julien is an associate fellow in the CIFAR Learning in Machines & Brains program and Canada CIFAR AI Chair at Mila.
 He is an associate professor at the Department of Computer Science and Operations Research (DIRO) at Université de Montréal and is the part-time VP Lab Director at the Samsung SAIT AI Lab in Montreal.

 Simon Lacoste-Julien’s research focuses on machine learning, i.e., how to program a computer to learn from data and solve useful tasks.
 His primary research goal is to develop and analyze machine learning techniques that can exploit, at large scale, the rich structure of data in interdisciplinary applications such as natural language processing, information retrieval, computer vision and computational biology.
 To this end, he combines tools from optimization, statistics and computer science, and particularly enjoys working at the interface between domains.
 Lacoste-Julien is best known for his contributions in three areas: structured prediction (classification problems where the outputs are structured objects such as sequences or graphs); large scale optimization (incremental gradient method and Frank-Wolfe optimization); and the combination of generative and discriminative methods.